Updated on 12.24.2020

 The last thing you'll see is the load rating and speed rating.

 This tire doesn't list P or LT, so it's a passenger tire.
-The 265 means the width is 265 millimeters or 10.4 inches wide.
+The 265 means the width is 265 mm or 10.4 inches wide.
 Then we have the aspect ratio, this number represents the size of the sidewall compared to the section width.
 The 50, in this case, means that the sidewall is 50% of the width or 5.2 inches.
+50 sidewall to sidewall in millimeters is 132 mm

 The R just means radial construction as opposed to bias ply.
 And the final number, 20, that's the wheel size.
 Now that we've got the width, sidewall size, and wheel size, we can take all that together and get the height of the tire.